 Section 1.
 Self Assessment through Natural Diversity Database Map Review and Screening

 Before submission of a registration for coverage under this GP, a registrant must review the current versions of the Department’s Natural Diversity Data Base (“NDDB”) maps.
 Except as provided for in Sections 2, 3 or 5 of this Appendix, such review must occur no more than six months before such submission.
 Such review provides a method for screening whether the Department is already aware of listed species that may be present on the site of the construction activity.
-These maps can be viewed at the following locations:
+These maps can be viewed online at:

-Online at the following links:

 CT DEEP Natural Diversity Data Base Maps